vlcty/tls_certificate_expiration_check/README.md

 ## What is it

 This is a small plugin for Nagios / Icinga to monitor the days left before a TLS certificate expires.
 An expired certificate is not good and should never happen.
-Well, it happened to me and I got dozens of E-Mail about people complaining about that.
+Well, it happened to me and I got many E-Mail from people complaining about that.

 ## What it does